uzochukwuV/May-The-Flow-Be-With-You/README.md

 Read the full details about the campaign on the official [Flow developer docs ](https://developers.flow.com/ecosystem/Hackathons%20and%20Events/may-the-flow-be-with-you)!
 ![image](https://github.com/user-attachments/assets/50bbb631-a461-4ec4-886e-3936001eeafa)

+Looking to form a team for one of the weekly challenges or stay ontop of the latest?
+Join our [telegram chat](https://t.me/flow_world_tour).

 ## Overview
 Welcome to the "May the Flow be with You" campaign - a month-long vibe coding hackathon on Flow!
 Starting May 4th, participants will build exciting projects across four themed weeks, competing for weekly prizes and a major end-of-month jackpot.